 How long your personal data will be kept

-We will hold your personal information securely and retain it for 30 days (unless this cannot be supported by an individual system) or for longer where footage has been captured to comply with statutory obligations we may be subject to, in accordance with our Retention Schedule.
+We will hold your personal information securely and retain it for 30 days (unless this cannot be supported by an individual system where the local notice will show the different retention) or for longer where footage has been captured to comply with statutory obligations we may be subject to, in accordance with our Retention Schedule.

-We then securely destroy your personal information after this date and keep a record of when we have disposed of it.
+We then securely destroy your personal information after this date and when manually deleted will keep a record of when we have disposed of it.

 Reasons we can collect and use your personal information

-We rely on, processing is ‘necessary for the performance of a public task in the public interest’ as well as ‘to comply with a legal obligation to which (Kent County Council) is subject’ being the lawful basis on which we collect and use your personal information.
+We rely on, processing is ‘necessary for the performance of a public task in the public interest’; ‘is necessary in order to protect the vital interests of the data subject or another natural person’, as well as ‘to comply with a legal obligation to which (Kent County Council) is subject’ being the lawful basis on which we collect and use your personal information.

-The legal basis is underpinned by acts of legislation and Codes of Practice that dictate what actions can and should be taken by local authorities, including but not limited to:
+The lawful basis is underpinned by acts of legislation and Codes of Practice that dictate what actions can and should be taken by local authorities, including but not limited to: